Eilis9/applied_statistics/README.md

  </p>

-The tasks for the module are in the workbook tasks.ipynb.
+The tasks for the module are in the workbook tasks.ipynb and the project is in project.ipynb.
 All commentary and references are given in this Jupyter Notebook.

 How to run: